rockholla/cloud-gardens/README.md

 Then run `node . help` to see the available commands.

-If you'd like to use your own configuration for building and maintaining, feel free to make your own file in the `/config` directory.
+If you'd like to use your own configuration for building and maintaining, feel free to make your own file in the `/config` directory (config is loaded with the [npm config package](https://www.npmjs.com/package/config) and can inherit from the `default.js` config already there).
 You just need to set the `NODE_ENV` variable to what you named your config file, something like:

 ```
-NODE_ENV=myconfig node . plant mygarden
+NODE_ENV=myenvironment node . plant mygarden
 ```